mirumee/satchless/doc/item.rst

 .. method:: Item.get_price_per_item(**kwargs)

-   Returns a :class:`prices.Price` object representing the price for a single piece of the priceable.
+   Returns a :class:`prices.Money` or :class:`prices.TaxedMoney` object representing the price for a single piece of the priceable.

    The default implementation will raise a :exc:`NotImplementedError` exception.